JustBroch/JustBroch/README.md

 # Hi there! 👋 I'm Just

 **5th year M.Sc.
-Computer Science student at NTNU, specializing in Databases and Search**
+Computer Science student at NTNU, specializing in Databases and Search** I enjoy creative projects and have collected a few of them here on Github.
+Feel free to take a look.
+More about me:
 - 🎓 Writing a Master Thesis in Bio AI Techniques for music recommendation.
 - 💼 Experience in fintech and full-stack development
 - 😄 Social by nature – I enjoy solo backpacking, sports, music, entrepreneurship, and creative projects.